simolus3/drift/docs/docs/schema.md

 ## Overview

-Drift supports defining your database schema using either Dart or SQL.
-This guide focuses on the Dart approach, which allows you to define your schema using Dart classes and annotations.

-#### Dart vs SQL Schema Definition

-Whether you use Dart or SQL, Drift will generate type-safe code for database interactions.
-Choose whichever method you're most comfortable with.
+You can define your schema using Dart or SQL(1).
+Use whichever method you're most comfortable with.
+{ .annotate }

+1. The SQL is type-checked at compile time and the generated code is also type-safe.
+    You aren't sacrificing type safety or performance if you choose to use SQL.

-If you're interested in using SQL, see the [SQL Schema](./sql_schema.md) guide.
+This page focuses on Dart.
+For the SQL approach, see the [SQL Schema](./sql_schema.md) documentation.

 #### Basic Example

-Let's start with a simple example to illustrate how to define a table using Dart :

 {{ load_snippet('superhero_schema_with_db','lib/snippets/schema.dart.excerpt.json',title="schema.dart") }}